-CHILD ABUSE
+CHILD ABUSE REPORTING

 Professionals in daily contact with children are the first line of defense against child abuse and neglect.
 Florida Statutes require that anyone who suspects that a child has been subjected to abuse or neglect is legally obligated to immediately call in their suspicion to the Abuse Registry Hotline at 1-800-96 ABUSE (1-800-962-2873).
 Child abuse reports can also be faxed to 1-800-914-0004 or reported online at www.dcf.state.fl.us/abuse/report.
 Penalties for those who suspect a child is being abused but fail to report it have been increased from a misdemeanor to a felony.
 Additionally, the Ethics in Education Act requires mandatory reporting of child abuse.
 Failure to report child abuse is a breach of ethics and could result in job termination, as well as revocation of your teaching certificate.
 All reports are confidential; however, new revisions require that you provide your name, occupation, name of school and work number for contact by the Abuse Registry staff.
-As a professional courtesy, administration should be informed of any suspected child abuse that has been called in, but informing administration does not preclude the individual's duty to call in any suspected abuse.
+As a professional courtesy, administration does not preclude the individual's duty to call in any suspected abuse.
 Florida Statute 1012.98 requires teachers in grades Pre-K - 12 to participate in continuing education training provided by the Department of Children Family Services on identifying and reporting child abuse and neglect.
-For further information contact the Professional Development Department.
+For further information regarding this training, contact the Professional Learning Department.